kentaro/wasmtube/README.md

 # Wasmtube

-Wasmtube is a bridging library that allows us to communicate between Elixir and Wasm using JSON-encoded values.
+Wasmtube is a bridging library that allows you to communicate between Elixir and Wasm via JSON-encoded structured values.

 ## Installation